Old tires can lead to trouble

 In one such incident, the owner of a 1964 Sunbeam Tiger was returning from an antique car show.
 The tires only had 4,000 miles on them and looked good as new on the outside, but the tires were 11 years old.
 On the way home, one of the tires blew out causing the car to crash.
 The passenger suffered permanent brain injuries as a result of the accident.

 NO TIRE EXPIRATION DATES

-The Rubber Manufacturers Association, to which tire manufacturers belong, has responded by saying tire expiration dates may be hard to determine because there are so many variables that affect tire aging.
-"It's not so simple to just slap a date on it," said Dan Zielinski, a spokesman for the Rubber Manufacturers Association.
+The Rubber Manufacturers Association, to which tire manufacturers belong, has responded by saying tire expiration dates may be hard to determine because there are so many variables that affect tire ageing.
+“It’s not so simple to just slap a date on it,” said Dan Zielinski, a spokesman for the Rubber Manufacturers Association.

 Zielinski said a discussion of expiration dates would be worthwhile, but said NHTSA should not act without collecting some solid scientific evidence.
 Zielinski said tire manufacturers worry that consumers wouldn’t pay any attention to an expiration warning anyway and would not replace old tires with new ones.
 “People might think, ‘Here’s the tire industry trying to get us to buy more tires by stamping a date on them,'” he said.

 Tire makers say expiration dates would complicate their distribution systems because new tires often sit on shelves for two years or more.
 They also say tires vary in chemical makeup, so one expiration date would not fit all tires.
-The National Highway Traffic Safety Administration says additional research is needed to come up with an appropriate aging test for tires.
+The National Highway Traffic Safety Administration says additional research is needed to come up with an appropriate ageing test for tires.